-Oven dry washed crucibles at 105 °C and allow to cool at room temperature in a desiccator.
-The crucible was weighed and 1.0 g of the sample was weighed in to the crucible and placed in muffle furnace, allowing the temperature to rise to 500 °C the temperature was maintained for 3 hours, after which the sample was cooled to room temperature in a desiccator.
-The crucible and the was weighed
+Crucibles was oven washed, oven dried at 105 $^{0}$ C and allowed to cool at room temperature in a desiccator.
+The crucible was weighed and 1.0 g of the sample introduced and placed in muffle furnace until the temperature rose to 500 $^{0}$ C maintained for 3 hours, then finally cooled in desiccator, reweighed to determine the ash content of the sample.